Liechtenstein

 At the core of Liechtenstein’s regulatory strategy is the TVTG’s broad applicability to any type of DLT, making it a versatile and future-proof framework.
 The Act’s wide-ranging definition of a token as an independent object of civil law facilitates a seamless integration of digital assets into traditional legal concepts of ownership and rights.
 This proactive approach underscores Liechtenstein’s commitment to fostering innovation while ensuring a secure and regulated environment for digital assets.

-Insights from D&A Partners
+Why Choose Liechtenstein: Insights From D&A Partners

 Our comprehensive report delves into Liechtenstein’s regulatory framework for crypto assets, highlighting: